Campus Improvement Projects

 RVC Improvement Projects

-Stay informed and stay tuned for updates as we work diligently to enhance the campus infrastructure for the betterment of all.
-Your cooperation and flexibility during this time are greatly appreciated as we strive to create a campus environment that fosters growth, innovation, and excellence.
+During the summer of 2024, Rock Valley College embarked on several campus improvement projects aimed at enhancing the overall experience for students, faculty, and staff.
+Thanks to all of our students, faculty, staff and community members for their patience and cooperation as they navigated our campus during the changes.
+We extend a special thank you to the RVC Operations team and the construction crews who worked diligently to enhance the campus infrastructure for the betterment of all.
+Your cooperation and flexibility during this time were greatly appreciated as we continue to strive to create a campus environment that fosters growth, innovation, and excellence.

 This project entails the replacement of deteriorating walkways around the Jacobs Center for Science and Math and between the Student Center and the Physical Education Center at Rock Valley College's main campus.
 Additionally, it addresses the seal coating and re-striping of Parking Lot 1, which is also located on the main campus.
 The current walkways are in poor condition, and the parking lot stripes are no longer visible, necessitating upgrades to meet Americans with Disabilities Act (ADA) requirements.
 The work will be carried out by Stenstrom Excavation & Blacktop Group Rockford, IL with a cost not to exceed $821,677.45.
+This project is complete.

 This project involves the removal and replacement of existing flooring and wall base in the Stenstrom Student Center.
 The work will be carried out by Boss Carpet One located in Dixon, IL, with an estimated cost of $221,700.00.
 This capital expense is aimed at improving the aesthetics and functionality of the student center, providing a more conducive environment for students and visitors.
 This project has been completed; impacted departments have returned to their original locations.